nereaiscamu/ML_project2/README.md

 ## Run the models

-To check the different models' accuracy, load the models and generate the datasets by running ```run.py```.
+To check the different models' accuracy, load the models and generate the datasets by running ```python run.py```.
 There, every dataset and model will be loaded from its generated and saved ```.pickle``` and ```.pth``` files.
 Then, the accuracies will be calculated and displayed in the terminal resulting in the following table.

 | Model           | Test accuracy |
 |-----------------|:-------------:|